MAkzent/hackButterflyDapp/README.md

 These are the features of the current version:

-* Sign up as a student through the Ropsten test network!
+* Sign up as a student through the Ropsten test network for just 5ETH!
 * Get a list of current students and alumni
 * OnlyOwner: Graduate student
 * OnlyOwner: Set program cost